How to get loads as an owner-operator in 5 different ways

 Personal dispatchers and dispatching services connect owner-operators with shippers.

-They can help your small business with most of its business functions.
 Dispatchers often manage the flow of freight, help with paperwork and do accounting work.
-This allows owner-operators to focus on hauling freight.
+This allows owner-operators to focus on hauling freight and generating revenue.

 Disadvantages

 Using a dispatcher or dispatching service comes with a fee.
-Most dispatchers charge a flat rate or take 5-10% of each load.
+Most dispatchers charge a flat rate or take a percentage of each load.

 Advantages

-It is a great way to establish lasting relationships with businesses.
-The work is usually consistent and predictable.
+Doing your own prospecting can be a great way to establish lasting relationships with businesses.
+Forging these relationships usually creates consistent and predictable work for owner-operators.

 Disadvantages